gridsome/gridsome.org/docs/assets-css.md

 [Learn more about using Using Pre-Processors in Vue.js](https://vue-loader.vuejs.org/guide/pre-processors.html)

 ### Global Preprocessor Files (ie. variables, mixins)
-Often when you're working a project, you'll have a set of variables, mixins, and framework variable overrides that you'll want to be automatically used in your components/layouts so you don't have to keep manually importing them.
+Often when you're working on a project, you'll have a set of variables, mixins, and framework variable overrides that you'll want to be automatically used in your components/layouts so you don't have to keep manually importing them.

 Start by installing `style-resources-loader`: